The Distribution of Knots in the Petaluma Model: Introduction

 Theorem~\ref{petal} shows that $(2n-1)$-petal diagrams represent at least as many knots as regular knot diagrams with $n$ crossings.
 Some explicit constructions are known to generate $\Omega(2.68^n)$ different $n$-crossing knots~\cite{welsh1991number}.
 Consequently,

 \begin{cor} There are at least $\Omega(2.68^n)$ distinct $(2n-1)$-petal knots. \end{cor}

 A natural question that applies to any random model of knots, asks for the probability of generating the unknot.
 This goes back to the oldest models of random knots, by Delbruck~\cite{delbruck1961knotting} and by Frisch and Wasserman~\cite{frisch1961chemical}, that are based on certain types of polygonal paths in~$\Z^3$ and in~$\R^3$.
-They conjectured that the resulting knot is non-trivial \emph{with high probability}, i.e., the probability of the unknot decays to zero as the number of steps grows.
+The Delbruck--Frisch--Wasserman Conjecture asserts that the resulting knot is non-trivial \emph{with high probability}, i.e., the probability of the unknot decays to zero as the number of steps grows.
 This was positively settled in various models by finding small localized connected summands in the prime decomposition of the knot~\cite{sumners1988knots,pippenger1989knots,soteros1992entanglement,diao1994random,diao1995knotting}.
 Similar reasoning worked for another model, based on random planar diagrams~\cite{chapman2016asymptotic2}.
 However, we don't expect this behavior of the prime decomposition in the Petaluma model, and hence we have to use another knot invariant.

 The \emph{Casson invariant} $\mathrm{c}_2(K)$ is the coefficient of $x^2$ in the Alexander-Conway polynomial $C_K(x)=1+\mathrm{c}_2x^2+\dots$~\cite{lickorish1997introduction}.
 It is also the unique second order invariant of knots, up to affine transformations~\cite{chmutov2012introduction}.
 In the Petaluma model we showed $E[\mathrm{c}_2(K_{2n+1})^k] = \mu_k n^{2k} + O(n^{2k-1})$, and obtained formulas for the normalized limiting moments $\mu_k$~\cite{even2016invariants}.
 However, it is impossible to conclude that with high probability $\mathrm{c}_2$ does not vanish based solely on finitely many limiting moments~\cite{kreuin1977markov}.
 Here we overcome this difficulty.